huzaifahtariqahmed/FinTrack/README.md

 ##### User Access:

-- Administrator: Can set and modify categorization rules.
+1) Administrator: Can set and modify categorization rules.
 2) Accountant: Can view and apply categorization rules.
 3) Auditor: Can view categorized transactions.

+#### Feature 1c: Account Balances Update

+##### Description:

+The system updates account balances after each transaction is recorded.

+##### User Access:

+1) Administrator: Can view all account balances and manually adjust them if necessary.
+2) Accountant: Can view account balances but cannot adjust them.
+3) Auditor: Can view account balances and audit changes.

+### Module # 2 - Financial Reporting Module